betanzos/cinema-family/README.md

 > java -jar cinema-family-<version>.jar --root.dir="/path/to/videos/directory"
 ```

-This command run an Apache Tomcat server on port 8080 wich can be changed using the parameter
+This command run an Apache Tomcat server on port 8080 which can be changed using the parameter
 `--server.port` (e.g. `--server.port=80`).

 Parameter `--root.dir` allow to set the video root directory to scan.
 Default value is